THE STORY OF CABEL T-B RECORDING

 that participated including: Jobe, Freddy Cougar, Howard, Fabulous Fred,

-Some of this recording is mentioned in the book "Human Dinosaurs PART TWO:
+*Some of this recording is mentioned in the audio book "Human

 Overall, this recording is down